IndigoUnited/node-couchnode/README.md

 #### `bucket`

 There is a `.bucket` property on the `couchnode` bucket, which will refer to the underlying official `bucket`.

 ---

+<a name="bucket_maxReadsPerOp"></a>
+#### `maxReadsPerOp`

+Maximum amount of parallel reads per operation, defaults to `0`, which is no limit.
+Can be used to smooth out spikes at the expense of slowing each operation.
+As an example, if you set this to `10000` and try to `get` 50k keys, it will be the equivalent of 5 sequential gets of 10k keys.

+**WARNING:** If *must* rely on this feature, it might be symptomatic of an architectural problem like an implementation issue or an under provisioned cluster.

+---

+<a name="bucket_maxWritesPerOp"></a>
+#### `maxWritesPerOp`

+Maximum amount of parallel writes per operation, defaults to `0`, which is no limit.
+Can be used to smooth out spikes at the expense of slowing each operation.
+As an example, if you set this to `10000` and try to `upsert` 50k keys, it will be the equivalent of 5 sequential upserts of 10k keys.

+**WARNING:** If *must* rely on this feature, it might be symptomatic of an architectural problem like an implementation issue or an under provisioned cluster.

+---